16 Great Reasons to Visit Brasov, Romania in 2025

 Brașov, Old Town

 You can reach it by car or by bus, only 30 kilometers away from Brașov.
-Its name is actually Bran Castle but it is known as Dracula’s Castle.
+Its name is actually Bran Castle, but it is known as Dracula’s Castle.

 There is, in fact, another castle where Vlad the Impaler lived and ruled, but it is now completely in ruins.
 This is the Poenari Castle, about 3 hours away from Brașov and near the scenic road of Transfăgărășan.
+Yes, the one with all the bears.

-If you can’t make it to Brasov (really, what are you even doing in Romania then?), then I wrote an entire article on how to visit Bran Castle from Bucharest.
+If you can’t make it to Brasov (really, what are you even doing in Romania then?), I wrote an entire article on how to visit Bran Castle from Bucharest.

 Bran Castle